jfrog/vault-plugin-secrets-artifactory/README.md

     access_token=$TOKEN
 ```

-* OPTIONAL, but recommended: Rotate the admin token, so that only Vault knows it.
+**OPTIONAL**, but recommended: Rotate the admin token, so that only Vault knows it.

 ```sh
 vault write -f artifactory/config/rotate